ZMedia Purwodadi

 Human Review + ATS Systems

 Most companies rely on Applicant Tracking Systems (ATS) to screen resumes before they reach a human recruiter.
+In many systems, resumes are ranked based on keyword relevance before a recruiter even sees them, which makes alignment with the job description critical.

 According to Jobscan and Harvard Business Review, ATS software scans for: